top of page

 Q: Are NSA Chapters only for people who stutter?

-A: While the primary focus is on PWS, family members, allies, and speech-language pathologists (SLPs) are welcome to attend and learn.
+A: While the primary focus is on PWS, family members, allies, and speech-language pathologists (SLPs) are welcome to learn and attend.

 Q: Is there a cost to join?

-A: NSA Chapters are always free to attend, making them accessible to everyone.
+A: NSA Chapters are always free.
+This makes them accessible to everyone.

-Q: Can I attend if I’ve never been to a NSA Chapter before?
+Q: Can I attend if I’ve never been to an NSA Chapter before?

 A: Absolutely!
-Many attendees start with no prior experience with NSA Chapters.
-Meetings are welcoming and designed to help new members feel comfortable.
+Many attendees start with no prior experience.
+Meetings are designed to help new members feel comfortable from the outset.

 The Power of Connection

-The impact of NSA Chapters goes beyond speech—it’s about community, empowerment, and self-acceptance.
-By creating spaces where people who stutter can connect, learn, and grow, these groups are transforming lives every day.
+The impact of NSA Chapters goes beyond speech.
+It’s about community, empowerment, and self-acceptance.
+By creating spaces where people who stutter can connect, they learn and grow.
+These groups are transforming lives every day.

-If you or someone you know could benefit from an NSA Chapter, don’t hesitate to explore the options available.
-The first step toward connection and empowerment is just a meeting away!
+If you or someone you know could benefit from an NSA Chapter, don’t hesitate to explore your options.
+The first step toward connection and empowerment is just a meeting away.

 For more information, visit the National Stuttering Association (NSA) at WeStutter.org.